 Fees for certain client accounts - including fees for Gateway's registered investment company clients, government-sponsored pension plan, and certain other institutional clients - can be and have been negotiated on a case-by-case basis.
 Fees for some clients are based on prior Gateway fee schedules or in connection with prior financial intermediary relationships and are lower than the fee schedules described above.
 Fees for certain other clients are negotiated separately and are not based on the above standard schedules.
-A portion of the advisory fee for one institutional account includes an annual flat fee in addition to a fee based on the account's assets under management.
 Performance fee arrangements can be negotiated for clients who meet the requirements outlined in Rule 205-3 under the Investment Advisers Act of 1940 ("Advisers Act"), although no performance-based fee is currently being charged for any account.
 There are inherent conflicts of interest because of different types of client services and the fees paid by those clients.
 Gateway has policies and procedures designed to mitigate those conflicts.